-Shadi Nazarian is an Associate Professor at the Stuckeman School of Architecture and Landscape Architecture, at Pennsylvania State University, where as a member of the Material Matters Research Cluster she has established a Glass and Ceramics research laboratory, explores glass-science and technology, experiments with materials such as glass, molten glass, ceramics, porous glass-ceramics, silica sand, cement, and waste materials such as recycled glass and fly ash.
-She investigates the interface between these materials through techniques of molding, sintering, casting, laminating and kiln forming as well as additive manufacturing.
+Shadi Nazarian is an associate professor in the Deparment of Architecture.
+She has established a glass and ceramics research laboratory that explores glass science and technology and experiments with materials such as glass, molten glass, ceramics, porous glass-ceramics, silica sand, and cement, and waste materials such as recycled glass and fly ash.
+She investigates the interface between these materials through techniques of molding, sintering, casting, laminating, and kiln forming as well as additive manufacturing.

-Her research has developed rapidly since her arrival at Penn State three years ago.
-In support of her recent work, she has received The Raymond A. Bowers Grant in 2015, an Incentives and Innovations Grant in 2014, The H. Campbell and Eleanor R. Stuckeman Collaborative Design Research Endowment Grant (a research Incentive grant) in 2013, and a Stuckeman Center for Design Computing grant in 2012.
+Nazarian received the Raymond A. Bowers Grant in 2015, an Incentives and Innovations Grant in 2014, the H. Campbell and Eleanor R. Stuckeman Collaborative Design Research Endowment Grant (a research Incentive grant) in 2013, and a Stuckeman Center for Design Computing grant in 2012.
 Nazarian has established cross-disciplinary teams of experts with interest and commitment to educational and research dimensions of various aspects of her explorations.

-She holds a post-professional Master of Architecture and a minor in Theory of Architecture from Cornell University’s College of Architecture, Art, and Planning, where she began her interest in interdisciplinary studies and the ways in which architecture can inform and be informed by other disciplines.
-Nazarian also holds a professional Bachelor of Architecture degree, as well as a Bachelor of Environmental Design from University of Minnesota, School of Architecture, College of Design.
+Nazarian holds a post-professional Master of Architecture and a minor in Theory of Architecture from Cornell University’s College of Architecture, Art, and Planning, where she began her interest in interdisciplinary studies and the ways in which architecture can inform and be informed by other disciplines.
+Nazarian also holds a professional B.A. as well as a Bachelor of Environmental Design from University of Minnesota, School of Architecture, College of Design.
 Her professional portfolio includes works at Pei Cobb Freed and Partners in New York City; Thomas Associates in Ithaca, New York; and Studio for Architecture in Buffalo, New York.